The Best Places to Snowboard or Ski Near Chicago with Kids

 135 minute drive from Chicago

 This Southwest Michigan ski resort boasts four tow ropes and three ski lifts, as well as the ability to make snow.
 Valley Kids is Swiss Valley’s award winning learn to ski and snowboard program.
 This year, due to Covid restrictions, only kids 8 and up are allowed to participate (usually children 4 and up can learn to ski, and kids 7 and up can start snowboarding).
+Kids under 8 may be able to arrange a private lesson with the ski school.
 Be sure to check the website for an array of special deals, like Sunday Funday, Scout Days, Two For One Nights and more.
 Night skiing and a terrain park with a beginners area for skiers and snowboarders are also available.
 With a great beginners area, a Black Diamond Hill for the experts, and loads of special promotions, Swiss Valley has enough options to keep the whole family happy.

 07500 23 ½ Street